Patient Rights and Responsibilities

 Good sources of protein for vegetarians are eggs (for those who eat eggs), beans, nuts, beans, nut butters, peas and soy products, says the USDA .

-Vitamin D Supplements Might Help Some Lose Weight
+Vitamin B12 Supplements May Not Help Some Seniors

 Vitamin D Supplements Might Slow Prostate Cancer, Study Suggests